codurance/site/_posts/2017-10-23-legacy-code-retreat.md

 After spending the first three sessions looking at the Java version of the Kata, I decided to explore other languages.
 Fortunately, my next pair was working with C#.
 We both didn't have the Golden Master implemented, so we wanted to write it.

-As we were learning about testing in the .NET environment, it was an interesting experience for me to compare the differences with the JVM environment.
+As we were learning about testing in the .NET environment, it was an interesting experience for me to compare the differences in the JVM environment.
 I have seen some friends at Codurance doing Katas and implementing code in C#, so I felt somehow familiar with the language.
-But still it was nice to leave the comfort zone and try something new.
+But still, it was nice to leave the comfort zone and try something new.

 ### Session 5 - Writing Unit Tests